gsc2001/FinderNet/index.md

 Supplementary material: [link](https://drive.google.com/file/d/1QAMd-gEOPy4U_RiFFOJ55Fyi88whHvaz/view?usp=share_link)

-Completion of supplementary material is in progress and final version would be up soon.
+Completion of this webpage is in progress and final version would be up soon.
 Stay tuned